 In contrast, the educational path of a physician’s assistant is much more based in traditional education and typically requires a master’s of science.
 Individuals who enter into the PA field tend to have a background in advanced sciences, such as biochemistry, physics, and organic chemistry.

 In a nutshell, EMS career training is seen much more as a technical program whereas PA education is a degreed profession.

 Though different in their qualifying standards, these two careers utilize very similar skills.
 In fact, some systems are already utilizing PAs in EMS.
 With the increasing availability of online courses and certifications, the jump from paramedic to PA is gradually getting smaller, and a new field of paramedic practitioners is emerging.

 Equipped with hands-on EMS experience in the field coupled with a traditional educational background, these providers are uniquely qualified for both pre-hospital and in-hospital treatment of patients.
 As education continues to grow in its accessibility, more and more paramedics are being given the opportunity to transition from their chosen field into a related field with better pay and benefits.

-If you need to renew your ACLS, PALS, NRP, or BLS certification, ACLS Certification Institute is here to help.
+If you need to renew your ACLS, PALS, Neonatal, or BLS certifications as a paramedic or PA, ACLS Certification Institute is here to help.
 We offer flexible courses with 24/7 access so that you can learn and study when it’s convenient for you.
 We’ve helped more than 10,000 healthcare providers sharpen their skills and improve patient outcomes.
-Our ACLS, PALS, NRP, and BLS courses are completely digital so that you can access everything you need for your certification online.
-Explore online certification options.
+Our online ACLS certification, online BLS certification, as well as our PALS and Neonatal courses are completely digital so that you can access everything you need for your certification quickly and conveniently.